theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-theo-notes.md

 ### Some brief examples of why received understandings of the broad sweep of human history are mostly wrong.Or the eternal return of Jean Jacques Rousseau.

-The framing oh uhman history: humanity once existed in an idyllic state and that a specific point can be identified at which everything started to go wrong
+The framing oh human history: humanity once existed in an idyllic state and that a specific point can be identified at which everything started to go wrong

 Fukuyama : Haunting bands very egalitarian.
 Pinker: pre-state people were violent